 How to start your semantic keyword research

-The best way to find relevant and high-quality semantic keywords is to use an SEO suite such as Semrush, as I have done to research the following examples quickly.
+The best way to find relevant and high-quality semantic keywords is to use an SEO tool, as I have done to research the following examples.

-You could also use an online latent semantic indexing (LSI) tool or a free SEO keyword tool.
+You could also use an online latent semantic indexing (LSI) tool or any other free SEO keyword tool.

 Here is the result of my first broad search.

-My main keyword is not bad at all, as it doesn’t look like it will face a lot of competition.
+My main keyword is not bad, as it doesn’t look like it will face a lot of competition.

-The next thing to do is to see if anyone is interested in this topic.
-You can do this by checking the topic trend.
+The next thing to do is to see if there is any interest in this topic.
+You can do this by checking the topic with Google Trends.

-Anyway, it’s important information for bloggers and authors, so I don’t need a huge trend to motivate me.
+Anyway, it’s important information for writers, so I don’t need a huge trend to motivate me.

 From this basic information, I now want to gather a list of semantic keywords that I will need to use to write the article.

 My two base phrases are, what are semantic keywords and latent semantic indexing.

 I have starred out letters because I don’t want to repeat all these words and keywords and stuff this article.